 Check out our 10 fun gardening ideas for kids

 12. Play some sportMost local leisure centres have loads of opportunities to learn new sports, from martial arts to badminton, football to trampolining, swimming to tennis.
 What's more, they usually provide the equipment so you won't have to shell out for lots of expensive kit, until they're totally hooked!
+Cycling is another great activity for youngsters.
+Of course, this new pursuit might require the purchase of a kids' bike, but there are some great models options out there.

 13. Catch some waterIf you've got them interested in gardening then you can make some